-I have heard people say, “some day insurance companies will cover alternative medicine and more people will turn to it.”
-One of my prayers is that people like myself are never a part of this corrupt system.
+I have heard people say, “if only insurance companies would cover alternative medicine then more people would turn to it.”
+I hope that natural health is never a part of this corrupt system.
 Not only is the system corrupt but it corrupts people.
-If your insurance covered my services what is to keep me from raising my prices astronomically?
-If they take that money and give it to me, you wouldn’t even feel the loss because they already put it aside for you in what they call your insurance policy.
+If your insurance covered these services what is to keep us from raising our prices astronomically, just like the medical people do?
+No body thinks about the thousands they spend on medical tests, hospitalization, doctor visits etc. because they took it from you in advance and put it aside for you in what they call your insurance policy.